TassAI/TASS-Android-UI/README.md

 Once you have the repo, you will need to find the files in this folder located in [TASS-Android-UI](https://github.com/TASS-AI/TASS-Android-UI "TASS-Android-UI").

-Once the application has opened up, you can enter your credentials into the login form and submit to the iotJumpWay **TASS API**, although this is the current scope of the tutorial, this README will be updated with progress as and when.

 # Start Android Application

 [![Start TASS Android UI](images/ASProject.jpg)](https://github.com/TASS-AI/TASS-Android-UI)

 Plug your Android device into your development computer and allow the permissions requested, then run the application.
-Once you meet the login page enter your iotJumpWay app credentials.
+Once the application has opened up, you can enter your credentials into the login form and submit to the iotJumpWay **TASS API**, although this is the current scope of the tutorial, this README will be updated with progress.

 # Versioning
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.
 You can keep up to date with release information in the [RELEASES](https://github.com/TASS-AI/TASS-Android-UI/blob/master/RELEASES.md "RELEASES") document.